New Patients (410) 221-3085

 Am I a good candidate for dentures?

-For implant-supported dentures, there are more requirements you have to meet.
-Namely, ensuring you have enough bone density to properly support the implants.
-For any type of dentures, you should be in good oral health.
-If there are any current conditions, such as gum disease, we must treat those before we move forward with the denture process.
+If there are any current dental problems, such as gum disease, we must treat those before we move forward with the denture process.
 We’ll thoroughly examine and determine if you’re eligible for dentures.

 Schedule a Denture Consultation and Exam Today